Vonr/Ars-Controle/README.md

 The Warping Spell Prism allows you to warp a spell projectile to anywhere in the world, even across dimensions!

+It is also configurable through CC: Tweaked (though only for block positions, not entities), allowing for advanced setups.

 ### Scryer's Linkage

 The Scryer's Linkage links to another block, allowing machines to interact with its linked block from distance places.